 24 Jul Icebreakers: How to Make Them Effective

 Recently, we discussed why icebreakers are important.
 Now, I want to explain what makes an icebreaker effective.
 Some people love them, and others can’t stand them.
+However you feel about them, researchers have found that feelings of closeness are sparked when people share things about themselves.
 What makes an effective icebreaker?

 Rules for Effective Icebreakers